belikemycat/full_python/README.md

 # full_python
-There is gonna be everything I studied in python .
-In order to revise relying on my own knowledge.
+There are gonna be projects with everything I studied in python.
+Projects done  relying on my own knowledge.
+For revision purpose aswell.